Great Hinckley Fire

-The Great Hinckley Fire was a conflagration in the pine forests of the U.S. state of Minnesota in September 1894, which burned an area of at least 200000 acre (perhaps more than 250000 acre), including the town of Hinckley.
+The Great Hinckley Fire was a conflagration in the pine forests of the U.S. state of Minnesota that ignited on September 1, 1894, which burned an area of at least 200000 acre (perhaps more than 250000 acre), including the town of Hinckley.
 The official death count was 418; the actual number of fatalities was likely higher.
 Other sources put the death toll at 476.